 The Puerto Rico Highway and Transportation Authority (PRHTA) is the designated recipient of the planning grant funds from Federal Highway Administration (FHWA) funds, also known as "PL" or planning funds, and Federal Transit Administration (FTA) Section 5305(d) funds.
 The PL Funds (FHWA) are programmed in the Puerto Rico State Planning and Research Program (PR-SPR).
-The planning tasks description and budget of the PR-SRP are currently approved for fiscal year 2018 for the San Juan and Aguadilla TMA's can be found in the State Planning & Research Program under tasks 614 and 615.
+The planning tasks description and budget of the PR-SPR are currently approved for fiscal year 2021 for the San Juan and Aguadilla TMA's can be found in the State Planning & Research Program under tasks 614 and 615.
 A copy of these tasks can be found in Appendix E.

-Finally, on December 2016, FHWA and FTA held a Transportation Management Area (TMA) Certification Review, under provision of 23 CFR 450.334 and 49 CFR 613.334, of the transportation planning process of the San Juan and Aguadilla TMA.
-The final report of the certification review established a series of corrective actions that will be monitored and evaluated.
-Therefore, much of the efforts and resources of the activities listed under the administration work element of this UPWP are focused in meeting with the corrective actions of that report.
+Finally, on December 2020, FHWA and FTA held a Transportation Management Area (TMA) Certification Review, under provision of 23 CFR 450.334 and 49 CFR 613.334, of the transportation planning process of the San Juan and Aguadilla TMA.
+A draft report of the certification review will be available by April 2021.
+The activities listed under the administration work element of this UPWP are focused in continued compliance with FTA requirements.

-Introduction: UPWP 2018-2019
+Introduction: UPWP 2022-2023